 The Oracle Cloud Infrastructure Block Volume service lets you dynamically provision and manage A service that allows you to add block storage volumes to an instance in order to expand the available storage on that resource..
-You can create, attach, connect and move volumes as needed to meet your storage and application requirements.
-Once attached and connected to an instance, you can use a volume like a regular hard drive.
-Volumes can also be disconnected and attached to another instance without the loss of data.
+You can create, attach, connect, and move volumes as needed to meet your storage and application requirements.
+After you attach and connect a volume to an instance, you can use the volume like a regular hard drive.
+You can also disconnect a volume and attach it to another instance without the loss of data.

-The components required to create a volume and attach it to an instance are briefly described below.
+These components are required to create a volume and attach it to an instance:

 - Instance: A bare metal or virtual machine (VM) host running in the cloud.